Previous dayFebruary 3, 2026Next day

 2.5 km---✓ ReviewedUSGS →

-February 3, 2026 brought a magnitude 2.3 earthquake 12 km ESE of Pearsall, Texas, logged at 21:50 UTC.
+A magnitude 2.3 earthquake was recorded 12 km ESE of Pearsall, Texas on February 3, 2026 at 21:50 UTC.
 At a depth of just 2.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 28.850°, -98.977°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 28.850°N, -98.977°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-03